How to Make It All Add Up: Quantifying Cyber Business Interruption Exposures

 If reliably quantified under a realistic and representative scenario, cyber BI risk can help identify mitigation-measure opportunities.
-For significant cyber BI exposures, such mitigation measures might include changing business processes, re-architecting IT infrastructure to improve resilience, enhancing restoration capabilities, or strengthening technical cybersecurity controls.
+For significant cyber BI exposures, such mitigation measures might include changing business processes, re-architecting IT infrastructure to improve resilience, enhancing restoration capabilities, and/or strengthening technical cybersecurity controls.
 With potentially costly decisions, credible estimates of your cyber BI exposure are needed to identify the strategies that will have the greatest impact.

 3. Identification of Risk Transfer Options

 BI is often underinsured because time and effort is not invested to fully quantify the risk prior to loss.
 But recently several insurers have introduced new products that allow for broad coverage of cyber BI exposures.
 Long experience with integrating coverage for non-cyber BI into property insurance policies shows that identification and quantification of the exposure (and therefore the limits required) is essential.
 Developing a quantitative understanding of cyber BI exposure is therefore the first step in devising effective risk transfer strategies.
-To optimize your financial investments in cyber BI risk management, decisions on risk mitigation and transfer should be complementary and coordinated.
+To optimise your financial investments in cyber BI risk management, decisions on risk mitigation and transfer should be complementary and coordinated.